-If you’re planning to tour around Malaysia with a rental car, you need to know the set of rules you have to observe while in the country.
-Some regulations listed below may be unfamiliar to you, so you need to remember the driving rules in Malaysia to avoid getting involved in a road mishap.
-Before you read on, remember to get an international driving license in Malaysia online and take note that most cars in the country are in the left hand conversion.
+If you’re planning to tour around this country with a rental car, you need to know the set of rules you have to observe while in the country.
+Some regulations listed below may be unfamiliar to you, so you need to remember the driving rules in the country to avoid getting involved in a road mishap.
+Before you read on, remember to get an international driving license online and take note that most cars in the country are in the left hand conversion.

-Bring your driving license and IDP with you always
+Bring your valid driving license and IDP with you always

 For foreigners, this is an important document you need to carry around.
-If you are wondering where and how to get a driver’s license that’s valid in Malaysia, you may get your IDP online through IDA's website which only takes two hours or even 20 minutes!
+If you are wondering where and how to get a driver’s license that’s valid here, you may get your IDP online through IDA's website which only takes two hours or even 20 minutes!

-You only need to pay an additional $30 fee for an additional price to get this international driving license before traveling to Malaysia.
+You only need to pay an additional $30 fee for an additional price to get this international driving license before traveling to the country.

 Driving under the influence of alcohol or drugs is strictly prohibited